fivequarters/fusebit.io/src/_blog/_posts/slack-image-carousel.md

 ### Updating pagination state in each navigation control

-If you’re using Fusebit, the interactivity events are handled under the immediate response route.
+If you’re using Fusebit, the interactivity events are handled under the `immediate response` route.
 If you’re using your endpoint, ensure you properly handle that endpoint.

-We’ll use Fusebit for this code, but the same code can be used directly in a KoaJS router, or with slight modifications (replacing `ctx` with `req` and `res`) in a classic Express app -after you implement the necessary authorization checks on the event, of course.
+We’ll use Fusebit for this code, but the same code can be used directly in a KoaJS router, or with slight modifications (replacing `ctx` with `req` and `res`) in a classic Express app - after you implement the necessary authorization checks on the event, of course.

 Parse the payload from the interactivity event and get the button value from the actions array.
 In our use case, it’s safe to assume that the action will always be an array of a single item.

 ```javascript
 router.post('/api/fusebit/webhook/event/immediate-response', async (ctx) => {